hololeo/click-n-clone/README.md

 # Click 'n' Clone
-Click 'n' Clone – Bookmarklet for rapid repo cloning
+A bookmarklet for rapid repo cloning.

+Drag this link